scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/microbit/publish_microbit.md

-# Use BBC micro:bit to post messages
+# Use BBC micro:bit to publish messages
 Before programming and publishing messages to MakerCloud, users must first connect micro:bit to MakerCloud via MQTT.
 For instructions, refer to the following link:

 [Using BBC micro:bit to connect to MakerCloud](../../ch4_connect/microbit/connect_microbit.md)